-- Know Your Customer(KYC) regulation may create problem on entry too many exchanges.
+- Know Your Customer(KYC) regulation may create a problem on entry too many exchanges.

-- The competition risk is very high as gradually all the traders are becoming aware of the concept, etc.
+- The competition risk is very high as gradually all the traders are becoming aware of the concept.

 Key things to keep in mind while doing Triangular Arbitrage in Crypto Exchange